jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 they govern, and confer upon them positions according to desert and merit.
 It is enjoined upon every ruler and sovereign to consider this matter with the utmost care that the traitor may not usurp the position of the faithful, nor the despoiler rule in the place of the trustworthy.
-Among the officials who in the past have governed in this Most Great Prison some, praise be to God, were adorned with justice, but as to others, We take refuge with God.
 (TB IS)

 Regard not the
 children of the world and all their doings but fix thy gaze upon God and